opensavannah/savannahbudget.party/README.md

 ## Project Description

-Savannah Budget App was built to help people understand and augment a city budget for Savannah.
+Savannah Budget App is a project forked from [Open Austin](https://github.com/openaustin) that was built to help people understand and augment a city budget for Savannah.
 It is an interactive app that is best used in context of a "Budget Party" event.
-I
+Upon balancing the budget successfully, users may choose whether to submit their budget for feedback to the City's Department of Budget Management.